danlooo/DGGS.jl/docs/src/background.md

 ![](assets/grid-levels.png)

+## Projections

+- ISEA: Icosahedral Snyder Equal Area projection [Snyder 1992](https://doi.org/10.3138/27H7-8K88-4882-1752).
+Distortions are low in area but high in shape.
+- FULLER: Icosahedral Dymaxion projection of Fuller in 1975.
+Distortions are moderate in both area and shape.
+More details at [Gregory et al. 2008](https://doi.org/10.1016/j.compenvurbsys.2007.11.003)

 ## Grid cells

 DGGS cells are optimized towards having equal area leading into an irregular grid in geographical lon/lat space